 The ADC tracking will follow the telescope elevation and field orientation moving the ADC wheels to have the correct atmospheric dispersion correction.
-Operation is similar to the Rotator tracking, except that instead of using a formula, the ADC position is computed using a lookup table found in [] based on the telescope elevation.
+Operation is similar to the Rotator tracking, except that instead of using a formula, the ADC position is computed using a lookup table found in a specific calibration file (see section 17) based on the telescope elevation.